 Thermal cameras can also help sites to monitor areas with complex layouts: multiple kinds of equipment or machinery, many small outside buildings, or easy-to-hide-in areas.
 Thermal imagining can see through some items and shapes can be picked out with ease.
 Thermal cameras can also also assist with emergencies like arson, quickly identifying the fire so the relevant procedures can be implemented sooner and faster.
 One problem thermal cameras struggle against is the effect of weather.
 Inclement weather like snow, rain and fog can affect the range of the camera.
 Likewise, on hot sunny day or in places such as deserts a heat image of a man will be less clear as the heat around is higher.
 On a cold day or in places with snow, the heat signature of a man or vehicle is increased.
 Understanding the role weather plays is an important part in determining if thermal cameras make sense for your business.

 Ultimately, however, for the best answer to the question, “do thermal cameras make sense for my site?” it is best to seek professional advice.

-If you would like to get a free site plan and pricing, please visit our site to submit your request today.
+If you would like to get a free site plan and pricing, please contact us and submit your request today.